[back to 9-loop braid tutorial]

 For more info on all three basic fingerloop braiding methods, see A-fell, V-fell, and Slentre.

-I can’t remember where in China Ms. Dawson lived when she learned this method but I’m sure it was in a major city, and not in one of the non-Han minority areas.
-This is interesting as well, because I have read that loop braiding today is only known from minority areas of China – like Tibet and other outlying areas where some traditional crafts are still practiced.
+There is no documentation I know of in China in modern times of loop braiding except in non-Han minority areas.
 However, there are ancient Chinese literary references to loop braiding, and a depiction of loop braiders in bronze sculpture that is thousands of years old (google: Omura, “www.lmbric.net”).